paulcull/go-webbrick/README.md

 To Do
 =====

- - [ ] Add in PIR support
- - [ ] Add Exclusion of redundant hardware devices
- - [ ] Add split for PIR and Buttons

  - [ ] Rewrite it completely because the first version is always poor
  - [ ] Code cleanup